 Carefully pour baking soda on the rust stain.
 Hold the tip of the bag tightly in order to avoid spilling beyond the stain.
-When it comes to rusty utensils, it's advisable to apply squeezed lemon juice before baking soda, but generally the baking soda should be applied first over most surfaces.
+When it comes to rusty utensils, it's advisable to apply squeezed lemon juice before baking soda, but generally, the baking soda should be applied first over most surfaces.

 2 - Apply squeezed lemon juice

 Apply either a squeezed lemon or pre-prepared lemon juice to the stained area.
-You will instantly hear the chemical reaction which signals you're just about half way there.
+You will instantly hear the chemical reaction which signals you're just about halfway there.
 Be sure to cover the area abundantly enough since lemon juice can be difficult to squeeze out.

 3 - Apply vinegar

 Introduce vinegar to the scenario.
 Unlike lemon juice, bottled vinegar is easy to pour, so do so carefully without pouring too much.
-The best technique is to pour a enough to full the bottle's lid before applying in light 'splashes'.
+The best technique is to pour enough to full the bottle's lid before applying in light 'splashes'.
 One or two splashes is usually enough.

-4 - Scrub with stiff-bristle brush
+4 - Scrub with a stiff-bristle brush

 Scrub thoroughly with a stiff-bristle on top of the baking soda, lemon juice and vinegar.
-Should the rust stain remain hard to remove and resist your best efforts at scrubbing however, refer to step 5.
+Should the rust stain remain hard to remove and resist your best efforts at scrubbing, however, refer to step 5.